-Aids for Better Living: Tools to help with vision, hearing, mobility, and communication
+Aids for Daily Living: Tools to help with vision, hearing, mobility, and communication

 You can now borrow assistive devices through our library.
 The purpose of this collection of assistive devices is to provide you the opportunity to try out a device you may be considering for yourself or another and to encourage thinking about how assistive devices may promote greater independence.